US Citizens & Permanent Residents

 Students holding an assistantship (quarter-time or more) are classified as residents for fee purposes for the terms during which their appointments are held and any adjacent Summer Sessions in which they are enrolled.
 They are not assessed a technology fee.

-Students holding a quarter-time or more teaching or research assistantship (covered by the COGS bargaining unit) are assured a minimum tuition scholarship of $9,425 per year.
+Students holding a quarter-time or more teaching or research assistantship (covered by the COGS bargaining unit) are assured a minimum tuition scholarship.
 This does not include scholarships for Summer Session enrollment.
 Rates are based on a registration of 9 semester hours (or more) and are prorated as necessary.

 *Which includes students in the following degree programs: